Widowed woman planning Social Security and retirement finances

 1. Claim your own reduced benefit early (at 62) for immediate income

-2. Let the survivor benefit sit until your full retirement age, when it reaches 100% of your spouse’s amount
+2. Let the survivor benefit sit until your full retirement age for survivor benefits, when it reaches 100% of your spouse’s amount

 3. Switch to the full survivor benefit when you reach full retirement age